EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 }
 ```

-This is what’s called a `launch configuration` in VS Code speak.
-This tells VS Code’s debugger all the info it needs to attach to a running PHP process.
+This is what's called a `launch configuration` in VS Code speak.
+This tells VS Code's debugger all the info it needs to attach to a running PHP process.
 To see it in action, fire up the built-in web development server with:

 ```
 php -S localhost:3000
 ```

 Then, click the `Start Debugging` button.
-That’s the green triangle icon near the top of the screen, when you select the Debug sidebar in VS Code.
+That's the green triangle icon near the top of the screen, when you select the Debug sidebar in VS Code.
 It should have the `Listen for XDebug` option selected.

 ![VS Code Start Debugger](/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch/vscode-start-debugger.png)

-Now it’s just a matter of putting a breakpoint anywhere within the source code and request the page from your browser.
+Now it's just a matter of putting a breakpoint anywhere within the source code and request the page from your browser.
 You can put a breakpoint by clicking right next to the line number indicator, within any file.
-Here, I’ve put a breakpoint on line 14 in `index.php`:
+Here, I've put a breakpoint on line 14 in `index.php`:

 ![VS Code Breakpoint](/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch/vscode-breakpoint.png)